rzelazny/react-employee-search/README.md

 ![Image of react employee directory](https://github.com/rzelazny/react-employee-search/blob/main/public/assets/images/react-emp-directory-demo.png)

 Employee names link to their detail pages.
-Click on the sort icon by employee name sorts the list in alternately ascending then descending order.
+Click the sort icon by employee name to sort the list in ascending or descending order.
+The Last Name search returns exact matches for last name.
+If the search box is blank it will return all employees.

 ## License